Why Are Dispensaries Selling THCA? The Unfiltered Truth Behind the Industry Shift

 - Everyone's watching their competitors make bank on these products while regulatory agencies are still figuring out what to do

 I talked to a dispensary owner in Tennessee last month who told me straight up: "THCA products saved my business.
-When delta-8 started getting heat, we pivoted hard to wholesale THCA flower and it's been 70% of our revenue since then."
+When delta-8 started getting heat, we pivoted hard to wholesale THCA flower, and it's been 70% of our revenue since then."

 This isn't about some grand strategy - it's about survival and using every legal advantage while it exists.